-Statistics like these feel so overwhelming because of the stigmas often associated with infertility, which create feelings of shame and failure.
+Statistics like these feel so overwhelming because of the stigmas often associated with infertility, which often create feelings of shame and failure.
 Those stigmas have several roots.
 Because many cultures view starting and raising a family as a societal norm, the inability to do so can create feelings of inadequacy.
 In the worst instances, some dealing with fertility issues can become the victims of discrimination.
 Not surprisingly, rather than face those stigmas, many choose to keep their struggles secret, which leads to further feelings of isolation.

 Infertility affects both men and women equally, with approximately one-third of the causes stemming from male issues, one-third from female issues, and one-third from a combination of both.
 Women, however, more often feel the impact of infertility more acutely, either through social or self-stigmas that leave them feeling devalued.

-The situation becomes even more critical for women of color, particularly Black women.
-Studies show they’re twice as likely to experience infertility as White women, but almost half as likely to seek treatment, in part because of more difficulty accessing fertility care.
 Infertility also presents critical challenges for the LGBTQIA+ community.
 Many are denied coverage for IVF treatments, for example, because health plans often require a medical diagnosis of infertility, which is defined in heterosexual terms, to prove that the individual or couple cannot conceive children through sexual intercourse.
 As a result, many have felt excluded from conversations not only about the stigmas of infertility but also the available treatments.

-- What is infertility?
+- What infertility is and its causes

 - How to destigmatize infertility in the workplace